TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 37/Genesis 37.4.md

 ---

-And his brethren saw that their father loved him more than all his brethren; and they hated him, and could not speak peaceably unto him.
+His brothers saw that their father loved him more than all his brothers, and they hated him, and couldn't speak peaceably to him.